Laryngeal cancer

 Who are suitable points of contact for laryngeal cancer?

 Doctors of various specialties work closely together in the treatment of laryngeal cancer.
-Hospitals that are particularly experienced in the treatment of patients with laryngeal cancer can also have this confirmed with certification.
+Hospitals with extensive experience in treating laryngeal cancer patients can have this confirmed with certification.
 The German Cancer Society (DKG) regularly checks their compliance with certain professional requirements.

 You can find the addresses of the certified centers on the OncoMAP website.